 The American Academy of Sleep Medicine is also telling parents not to lose too much sleep over these new recommendations.

 We should take into consideration that each of our families is different, different schedules.
 Each family needs to find what works best for their dynamic and overall function — there is not a one-size-fits-all solution to sleep.
-Even ‘a decent hour’ is defined differently in different families, cultures, and situations.
+Even ‘a decent hour’ is defined differently in different families, cultures, and situations, there are also other drugs that help sleep.
 The overarching message is that we all need to better prioritize sleep health for our children, and that starts with prioritizing it for the entire family.

 Here are 10 tips to help PARENTS get more sleep from the American Academy of Sleep Medicine.